lavague-ai/LaVague/docs/docs/lavague-qa/usage.md

 Options:
   -u, --url TEXT      URL of the site to test
-  -f, --feature TEXT  Path to the .feature file containing Gherkin -llm, --full-llm    Enable full LLM pytest generation -c, --context TEXT  Path of python file containing an initialized context
+  -f, --feature TEXT  Path to the .feature file containing Gherkin -l, --full-llm      Enable full LLM pytest generation -c, --context TEXT  Path of python file containing an initialized context
                       and token_counter.
 Defaults to OpenAI GPT4o
   -h, --headless      Enable headless mode for the browser